Our thanks to all those who supported Team SPELD NZ in the Southern Cross Round the Bays 2026!

 Thank you to everyone who attending our 2024 AGM and contributed to the governance of SPELD NZ.

-Here are some key AGM documents:
+Here are key AGM documents:

 Top 10 things families can do at home to support their child’s literacy and numeracy